Owls vs. Knights: Second Round Betting Trends, Record ATS, Home/Road Splits

 Bet with the King of Sportsbooks!
 Check out the latest odds and place your bets with BetMGM Sportsbook.

-- So far this season, the Owls have compiled a 22-11-0 record against the spread.

-- This season, Florida Atlantic has won 26 out of the 27 games, or 96.3%, in which it has been favored.

-- Florida Atlantic has been at least a -800 moneyline favorite seven times this season and won all of those games.
+- Florida Atlantic has been at least a -857 moneyline favorite six times this season and won all of those games.

-- Sportsbooks have implied with the moneyline set for this matchup that Florida Atlantic has a 88.9% chance to win.
+- Oddsmakers have implied with the moneyline set for this matchup that the Owls have a 89.6% chance to win.

 Florida Atlantic vs. Fairleigh Dickinson Over/Under Stats